John-Kibirige/awesome-books/README.md

 3. run `npm install ` to install all the necessary dependencies including the linters

-4. Navigate to the folder called capstone-one and open this project using your editor
+4. Navigate to the folder called awesome-books and open this project using your editor

 ### Run tests